MyGethubItIs/E-Commerce-website/README.md

 # E-Commerce-website
-It is a E-Commerce Website
+It is a E-Commerce Website.It is developed using HTML AND CSS.